5 Best Small Microwaves, Lab-Tested by Experts

 Dimensions: 10x18x13 inches

-The Danby DDMW007501G1 performs admirably in tests for arguably the most important factors to look for in a microwave: evenness when heating and defrosting.
-Plus, it’s one of the few small microwave models to get a below-par rating for speed of heating (instead of poor), and it’s pretty quiet even when running on the highest setting.
-But its owner satisfaction score is poor.
+The Danby DDMW007501G1 performs admirably in tests of arguably the most important factors in a microwave: heating and defrosting evenness.
+Plus, it’s one of the few small microwave models to get a below-par rating for heating speed (instead of poor), and it’s pretty quiet even on the highest setting.
+Its reliability, as measured by our member surveys, is solid, but its owner satisfaction score is poor.

 Watts: 700